Enka İnşaat ve Sanayi A.Ş.

-Enka İnşaat ve Sanayi A.Ş. (stylized as ENKA) is a Turkish engineering and construction company based in Istanbul.
-Enka provides construction and engineering services through its subsidiaries in approximately 30 countries across the world.
-As of 2023, Enka was listed third among the largest construction companies in Turkey.
+ENKA İnşaat ve Sanayi A.Ş. (stylized as ENKA) is a Turkish engineering and construction company based in Istanbul.
+ENKA provides construction and engineering services through its subsidiaries in approximately 30 countries across the world.
+As of 2023, ENKA was listed third among the largest construction companies in Turkey.
+As of 2025, the number of countries in which ENKA had delivered projects increased to nearly 60, and the company ranked first among the largest Turkish construction companies.

 History

-Enka was founded in 1957 in Istanbul, Turkey, by 27-year-old Şarık Tara and his brother-in-law, Sadi Gülçelik.
-Tara and Gülçelik chose Enka as the name of the company from the first syllable of two words, "enişte" and "kayınbirader" meaning "brother-in-law".
+ENKA was founded in 1957 in Istanbul, Turkey, by 27-year-old Şarık Tara and his brother-in-law, Sadi Gülçelik.
+Tara and Gülçelik chose ENKA as the name of the company from the first syllable of two words, "enişte" and "kayınbirader" meaning "brother-in-law".
 Gülçelik died in 1980 in a Saudi Arabian airplane crash and Tara became the sole proprietor.
-Around the same time, Enka began acquiring larger scale projects, increasing their rank as one of the top 250 international contractors.
+Around the same time, ENKA began acquiring larger scale projects, increasing their rank as one of the top 250 international contractors.

-In 1972, the company established Enka Pazarlama, a sales-focused subsidiary for several earthmoving equipment and construction machinery brands.
-The following year, Enka founded Cimtas, one of the company's fully owned subsidiaries.
+In 1972, the company established ENKA Pazarlama, a sales-focused subsidiary for several earthmoving equipment and construction machinery brands.
+The following year, ENKA founded Cimtas, one of the company's fully owned subsidiaries.
 The company expanded internationally during the 1970s and 1980s.

 Sarik Tara passed the company to his son, Sinan Tara, in 1984.
-Sarik was 56 years old, and Sinan wanted to preserve Enka's tradition of having young leaders.
+Sarik was 56 years old, and Sinan wanted to preserve ENKA's tradition of having young leaders.
 Sarık Tara's grandson, Mehmet Tara, became CEO at age 29.

-The Enka Moscow office opened in 1987.
-After the breakup of the Soviet Union, Enka delivered goods and services, ultimately building a strong business relationship with Russia.
-The company collaborated with the Moscow city government in 1995 to build the MosEnka development.
-In the mid-1990s, Enka built a second investment company, Moskva Krasnye Holmy, building offices, shopping centers, and recreation facilities across Russia.
+The ENKA Moscow office opened in 1987.
+After the breakup of the Soviet Union, ENKA delivered goods and services, ultimately building a strong business relationship with Russia.
+The company collaborated with the Moscow city government in 1995 to build the MosENKA development.
+In the mid-1990s, ENKA built a second investment company, Moskva Krasnye Holmy, building offices, shopping centers, and recreation facilities across Russia.

-In 1997, Enka and the Turkish company Migros founded RamEnka in a joint venture, building shopping centers across Russia.
-Enka acquired all of RamEnka stock when Migros sold their half of the company in 2007.
-Enka had built 10 shopping malls in Russia by 2000.
+In 1997, ENKA and the Turkish company Migros founded RamENKA in a joint-venture, building shopping centers across Russia.
+ENKA acquired all of RamENKA stock when Migros sold their half of the company in 2007.
+ENKA had built 10 shopping malls in Russia by 2000.
 The company has been regarded as one of the main providers of construction services in the Russian market since the 1990s.